espressomd/espresso/doc/sphinx/inter.rst

 interaction with all other Drude charges and all Drude cores, except the one it's connected to.
 This exeption is handeled internally.
 Also, each Drude core has a Thole correction interaction with all other Drude cores and Drude charges.
-To assist with this bookkeeping, the helper method from the *Drude bond* section can be extended to collect all core types, drude types and parameters when a drude particle is created::
+To assist with the bookkeeping of mixed scaling coefficients, the helper method from the *Drude bond* section can be extended to collect all core types, drude types and parameters when a drude particle is created::